List of In Another World with My Smartphone characters: Kingdom of Belfast

 Tristwin and Yuel's newborn son and Yumina's baby brother, Sue's younger cousin, Edward's older cousin, and Touya's first godson, He is now currently the next heir for the throne of the Kingdom of Belfast.
-He became the most recent Sovereign Phrase core host after being born.
+Earlier in the series his parents have no male heirs to inherented the throne, Until Touya provided them with a fertility medicine from the Alchemy Lab of Babylon to bring the end of potential succession crisis.
+He became the most recent Sovereign Phrase core host after being born until his godfather magically removed Melle from Yamato without harming him.